JasZal/differentially_private_functional_encryption/README.md

 To run the example first install the forked [gofe library](https://github.com/JasZal/gofe) and the [differential privacy library](https://github.com/google/differential-privacy).
 Make sure you have installed all dependencies, e.g. bazel.
 For comparison of the two schemes concerning the single operations navigate into the 'noisyDOT_vs_DIFFE_single_operations' folder and run main.go.
 To compare the two over real datasets navigate to 'noisyDOT_vs_DIFFE_data_sets' folder and run main.go

+To generate figures out of the computed results for the 'noisyDOT_vs_DIFFE_single_operations' experiment, you can use the file 'buildfigures.m' in the respective folder.
+This file contains octave code, that can be compiled either locally or with an online octave compiler.
+Please copy your results in the respective place.